Deploying Open-Source Large Language Models: A performance Analysis: Experimentation

 In this study, we seek to determine the maximum load of simultaneous requests that a server equipped with V100 16 GB or A100 40 GB GPUs can support, depending on the LLM used.
 For this, we conducted tests by progressively increasing the number of simultaneous requests and the size of the prompts, until reaching the maximum load.
 For each request, we measured the time required to generate 100 tokens.
 And, for each model and GPU, we measured the memory load, execution speed, and number of tokens per second depending on the number of simultaneous requests and the maximum context size.

-We chose to focus mainly on the models proposed by Mistral AI [2][3], due to their diversity, popularity, and skills.
+We chose to focus mainly on the models proposed by Mistral AI \cite{jiang2023mistral} \cite{jiang2024mixtral}, due to their diversity, popularity, and skills.
 We also appreciate their performance on European languages, particularly French.
-Additionally, their Mixture of Experts [3] architecture allows for computational savings during inference, by selecting only a part of the model's weights at each step, which also reduces energy consumption.

-Moreover, we included the LLaMa-3-70B [4] model from Meta, which achieves performance comparable to GPT-4 with its 70 billion parameters.
+Additionally, their Mixture of Experts \cite{jiang2024mixtral} architecture allows for computational savings during inference, by selecting only a part of the model's weights at each step, which also reduces energy consumption.
+Moreover, we included the LLaMa-3-70B \cite{touvron2023llama} model from Meta, which achieves performance comparable to GPT-4 with its 70 billion parameters.
 This model size seems to be a good compromise between size and performance, justifying its inclusion in our study.
+Thus, we tested the following models: Mistral-7B, Codestral-22b, Mixtral-8x7b, Mixtral-8x22b and LLaMa-3-70B.